G-Core/gcore-videoplayer-js/packages/player/docs/api/player.contextmenu.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Displays a small context menu when clicked on the player container.
+`PLUGIN` that displays a small context menu when clicked on the player container.

 **Signature:**